 It is a kind of laughter mirror that magnifies and distorts our deepest fears and greatest desires.Lynn Berger, journalist

 In an earlier article about the future of man, I came across the distinction between thinkers from the Enlightenment and the reaction to this from conservative thinkers from the 18th century.
 This is the difference between progression and preservation, between change and conventionality.

 To return to Berger’s statement; the desire of the proponents is eternal life and the enhancement of humanity.
 The fear of opponents is that we erase human nature and destroy ourselves.

 I think it’s good to keep this fundamental difference in politics and philosophy of life in mind.

 Arguments for transhumanism

-Anders Sandberg says in an interview with the NRC that it should be a human right to technologically improve the body or brain [link below].
+Anders Sandberg says in an interview that it should be a human right to technologically improve the body or brain [link below].
 He believes that transhumanism is another logical step in our evolution as human beings.

 People have been improving themselves for a long time in all kinds of artificial ways such as by wearing clothes or glasses, by going to school and with vaccinations.
 Taking an aspirin is already intervening to make your life better and to live a better life.

 With the smartphone we already outsource part of our brain to computers.Anders Sandberg, transhumanist